 In January 2010, Overseas Shipholding Group (OSG) delivered the floating storage and offloading (FSO) unit Asia to the Al Shaheen field.
-The 432,023dwt FSO Asia is owned by OSG and Euronav.
+OSG and Euronav own the 432,023dwt FSO Asia.

 Maersk placed an order for another vessel with OSG, FSO Africa, to operate on the field, but cancelled the contract in January 2010 due to delays in the delivery of the vessel.

 Offshore Qatar block 5

-The 3,500km² block 5 was discovered by Maersk in 1992 off the coast of Qatar.
+In 1992, Maersk discovered the 3,500km² block 5 off the coast of Qatar.
 It received $2bn in funding as the company explored the possibilities of establishing commercial oil production.
 Maersk invested $2.5bn in the development of the Al Shaheen field.

 The exploration and exploitation rights included block 5 geological formations above the Khuff Formation, containing the ‘north field’, 6,000km² north-west of the Qatari peninsula, the world’s largest non-associated natural gas field.

 Whether the oilfield was sustainable, despite being hydrocarbon, due to low permeability, limited thickness and geological complexity was initially questionable.
 It has since been successfully developed, mainly due to cutting-edge technology.